John 16:1-7 Bible Study

 Is it true that their killers thought that they were

 offering "God service" (John 16:2)?

 While we don't have records of the the mindset of their respective killers, history is full of people who killed thinking that they were offering God service.
 During the Dark Ages, the Crusaders killed untold numbers of Jews and Arabs in the name of God.
 During the Middle Ages, the Catholics killed untold numbers of Protestants and Jews in the name of God.
-And more recently, the self-declared Protestants of Nazi Germany killed 6 million Jews while wearing uniforms whose belt buckle bore the inscription, "Got Mit Uns", which means, "God With Us".
+And more recently, the self-declared Protestants of Nazi Germany killed 6 million Jews while wearing uniforms whose belt buckle bore the inscription, "Got Mit Uns," which means, "God With Us".

-A couple of reasons.
+For a couple of reasons.
 For one, Satan kills three birds with one stone: instigate mayhem, dishonor God's name, and make people want to have nothing to do with what they think is the cause such mayhem.
-The other reason is that the people who were instigated "have not known the Father nor Me" (John 16:3), who is the Word of God.
+The other reason is that the people who were instigated by Satan "have not known the Father nor Me" (John 16:3), who is the Word of God.
 Had they read the Bible for themselves instead of blindly trusting their national and/or religious leaders who supposedly had read the Bible, they would have known that such killings go against everything Jesus did and taught.